microsoftgraph/microsoft-graph-docs/concepts/security-authorization.md

 ### What you need:

-**Application Id:** the application ID from application registration portal</br>
+**Application Id:** the application ID from application registration portal. </br>
-**Redirect URL:** the string you set in the application registration portal for authentication response
+**Redirect URL:** the string you set in the application registration portal for authentication response.

 ### What you need to do: